CSHL-comp-neuro-vision/tutorials/README.md

 * Signal filtering (low/high pass filtering)
 * Mutual Information

-All python tutorials are standalone jupyter notebooks (.ipynb files, which can also be uploaded and run using google colab if you don't have a standalone install on your machine).
+All python tutorials are standalone jupyter notebooks (.ipynb files, which can also be uploaded and run using google colab if you don't have an install on your machine).

 ## TODO: